SELECTION OF QUESTIONS AND ANSWERS

 NOVEMBER 2014 PART 2

-Kay is concerned, from time to time, that he is doing everything just right.
+My husband is worried that he is doing everything just right.

 The essence of chi kung is chi flow.
 At the bottom line, it doesn't matter what exercise a practitioner does, and how perfectly or otherwise he does it, as long as there is chi flow he is doing chi kung and not gentle exercise, and he obtains benefits.